SergeiDm/CarND-Unscented-Kalman-Filter/README.md

 To control their adjustment 'Normalized Innovation Squared' check was used.
 NIS calculation is based on the difference between the predicted measurement and the actual measurement.

-The following picture shows that NIS under chi-square 5% point most of the time:
+The following picture shows that NIS (for Sensor Fusion) is under chi-square 5% point most of the time:

 <img src="https://github.com/SergeiDm/CarND-Unscented-Kalman-Filter/blob/master/illustrations/NIS.png" width="500" height="400"/>